 Published thermochronology data from the Kawagebo massif are dispersed over more than 40 km along the Mekong River valley (Fig. 2).
 To the north, several samples yield ages with large error bars, with AHe ages clustering between 2 and 5 Ma, AFT between 5 and 30 Ma, and ZHe ages between 7 and 50 Ma (Wilson and Fowler, 2011; Liu-Zeng et al., 2018; Replumaz et al., 2020).
 To the south, near the village of Yanzhi, along a west-bank tributary incising the Kawagebo massif, samples show more coherent ages, with AHe ages between 1 and 4 Ma, AFT ages between 3 and 7 Ma, and a single ZHe age at ~8 Ma (Yang et al. 2016; Replumaz et al., 2020).
 We use this dataset from the Yanzhi valley to constrain thermo-kinematic modelling of the massif evolution since 10 Ma.
-The steady-state topography scenario predicts a transition at 1.2 Ma between slower exhumation (0.54 km/Myr) and rapid exhumation (1.75 km/Myr), fitting the data reasonably well (misfit = 1.05).
+The steady-state topography scenario predicts a transition at 1.2 Ma between slower exhumation (0.54 km/Myr) and rapid exhumation (1.75 km/Myr), with a low misfit (1.05).
 However, this scenario does not reproduce the increasing AFT ages with elevation, nor the observed slope break in AHe ages in the age-elevation plot (Fig. 5a).
-As the high-elevation samples were collected toward the core of the massif, farther from the Mekong River, these characteristics of the age-elevation plot could potentially be explained by spatially varying exhumation rates due to a curved fault at depth and/or incision of the Mekong River.
+As the high-elevation samples were collected toward the core of the massif, farther from the Mekong River, these characteristics of the age-elevation plot could potentially be explained by spatially varying exhumation rates due to a

+295 curved fault at depth and/or incision of the Mekong River.
 To explore these possibilities, we include tectonic particle transport along a thrust fault striking along the Mekong River and incision in the following inversions.

-A tectonic scenario with a simple planar (one-segment) fault converges to a similar misfit (1.08) as the steady-state topography scenario (1.05).
+A tectonic scenario with a simple planar (one-segment) thrust converges to a similar misfit (1.08) as the steady-state topography scenario (1.05).
 The best-fit model shows a fault dipping 85° to the west and a transition time at 1.3 Ma, with a slow slip rate of 0.58 km/Myr before and a faster rate of 1.87 km/Myr after.
-Due to the steep dip of this reverse fault, this tectonic scenario is very similar to the steady-state topography scenario considering purely vertical motion (Fig. 5a).
+In effect, due to the steep dip of the thrust fault, this tectonic scenario is very similar to the steady-state topography scenario considering purely vertical motion (Fig. 5a).

-A more complex tectonic scenario with a kinked (two-segment) thrust fits the data slightly better (misfit = 0.96) but much better reproduces the observed age-elevation relationships (Fig. 5b).
-In this scenario, the best-fit fault geometry is a thrust with a steep shallow segment (dipping at 65°) and a near-horizontal (1.5° dip) deeper segment, below 15 km (Fig. 5c).
+A more complex tectonic scenario with a kinked (two-segment) thrust shows a slightly lower misfit (0.96) but much better reproduces the observed age-elevation relationships (Fig. 5b).
+In this scenario, the best-fit fault geometry is a thrust with a steep shallow segment (dipping at 65°) and a near-horizontal (dipping at 1.5°) deeper segment, below 15 km (Fig. 5c).
 The transition time is 1.5 Ma, with a slip rate of 0.69 km/Myr before, increasing to 1.84 km/Myr after.
-The velocity field predicted by this model implies decreasing exhumation rates away from the Mekong valley, as high exhumation rates above the steep shallow segment of the thrust give way to lower rates above the deep flat segment (Fig. 5c).
-The low slope in the AFT age/elevation plot and the slope break in AHe ages are reproduced due to this spatial variation in exhumation rates.
+The low slope in the AFT age/elevation plot and the slope break in AHe ages are reproduced due to the spatial variation in exhumation rate above the

+305 age/elevation plot and the slope break in AHe ages are reproduced due to the spatial variation in exhumation rate above the deep flat segment versus that above the steep shallow segment of the thrust (Fig. 5).
 Input parameters of this scenario are relatively well constrained, as shown by the misfit scatterplots and the posterior pdf's of parameter values (Fig. 6).